Revised 5-27-2008

 The Repair

-The manufacturer of the stator, ElectroSport Industries, was contacted and made aware of these findings.
+The manufacturer of the stator, Electrosport Industries, was contacted and made aware of these findings.
 He offered to provide a replacement stator at no charge, which I accepted.
 The stator had performed well under heavy load for an extended period of time prior to the failure so I had no reservations about installing another one like it.
 Of course, steps had to be taken to prevent a recurrence of the problem.

 The inside rear engine cover was completely covered with a plastic trash bag